Muhd-Farhad/GradeLedger/README.md

 # GradeLedger

-Made for Data Science Project Assignment.
+Made for Data Science Project Assignment and furher deployed for ease of use for BSD Student.

 Grade Ledger helps you to achieve academic excellence by steering you into a proper learning path.